cloudant/sync-android/REPLICATION_POLICIES.md

 #### ReplicationService

 `ReplicationService` is an abstract class and your subclass must implement the following abstract method:
-* `protected abstract Replicator[] getReplicators(Context context);` This method should return an array of `Replicator` objects that define the replications you want to invoke.
+* `protected abstract Replicator[] getReplicators(Context context)` This method should return an array of `Replicator` objects that define the replications you want to invoke.

 #### PeriodicReplicationService

 This abstract class is a child of `ReplicationService` and requires you to implement the following abstract methods:
-* `protected abstract Replicator[] getReplicators(Context context);` This method should return an array of `Replicator` objects that define the replications you want to invoke.
+* `protected abstract Replicator[] getReplicators(Context context)` This method should return an array of `Replicator` objects that define the replications you want to invoke.
-* `protected abstract int getBoundIntervalInSeconds();` This method should return the interval (in seconds) you wish to have between replications when components are bound to the Service.
+* `protected abstract int getBoundIntervalInSeconds()` This method should return the interval (in seconds) you wish to have between replications when components are bound to the Service.
-* `protected abstract int getUnboundIntervalInSeconds();` This method should return the interval (in seconds) you wish to have between replications when components are not bound to the Service.
+* `protected abstract int getUnboundIntervalInSeconds()` This method should return the interval (in seconds) you wish to have between replications when components are not bound to the Service.
-* `protected abstract boolean startReplicationOnBind();` This should return `true` if you wish to have replications triggered immediately when a component binds to the Service.
+* `protected abstract boolean startReplicationOnBind()` This should return `true` if you wish to have replications triggered immediately when a component binds to the Service.

 Note that internally this uses [android.app.AlarmManager.setInexactRepeating()](http://developer.android.com/reference/android/app/AlarmManager.html#setInexactRepeating(int, long, long, android.app.PendingIntent)) to schedule the repetition of the replications at the given intervals in a battery efficient way, this means the intervals between replications will not be exact.